 Lynch has won over 35 national and international awards for his medical illustration, publications, and software design, including a 2012 National Outdoor Book Award, the 2005 Pirelli INTERNETional Awards for Best Overall multimedia teaching site, and best site from higher education, the 1992 Best-in-Show Award from the Health Sciences Communications Association and a Gold Medal, Silver Medal and Award of Excellence in the international INVISION Multimedia Awards.

-Lynch has authored and illustrated eight books, and over 100 professional papers, magazine articles, and book chapters.
+Lynch has authored and illustrated nine books, and over 100 professional papers, magazine articles, and book chapters.
 He has been a consultant and invited speaker on web design and web communications issues to many universities, government agencies, corporations, and non-profits groups, and regularly does talks, workshops, and professional papers on communications management, biocommunications, academic computing, medical illustration, biomedical visualization, and web strategy and production management.

-In 2017 Yale University Press published his latest book, A Field Guide to Long Island Sound, a comprehensive guide to the environmental history, natural environments, plants, and animals of the Sound.
+In 2017 Yale University Press published his book, A Field Guide to Long Island Sound, a comprehensive guide to the environmental history, natural environments, plants, and animals of the Sound.

 In 2012 Yale University Press published A Field Guide to the Southeast Coast & Gulf of Mexico, co-authored with Noble S. Proctor.
 In 2012 the Guide won the National Outdoor Book Award for field guidebooks.
 Previous National Outdoor Book Award winners include Farley Mowat, Robert Michael Pyle, David Attenborough, Roderick Nash, Richard Bangs, and Aldo Leopold.

 In 2005 Yale University Press published A Field Guide to North Atlantic Wildlife, which Lynch co-authored and illustrated with his frequent collaborator Noble S. Proctor.
 This classic field guide contains over 100 full-color plates illustrated by Lynch of over 300 species of ocean wildlife.